timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 - the developer(s) know too much about the internals to write high-quality documentation approachable by outsiders.
 - skills to write good documentation are not necessarily the same skills as writing good code.

-**You can make a huge contribution to usability and adoption by submitting documentation improvements.** Such changes are often less daunting to newcomers because they may not demand quite as much in programming skills.
+**You can make a huge contribution to usability and adoption by submitting documentation improvements.** Such changes are often less daunting to newcomers because they may not demand quite as much programming skill.

-We'll focus on a particular form of documentation, the *module docstring*.
+We'll focus on a particular form of documentation absent from the majority of Julia packages, the *module docstring*.
 Let's look at examples from the JuliaIO organization, which focuses on supporting various file formats, in particular the `VideoIO` and `JLD2` packages:

 ```julia
 (@v1.6) pkg> activate --temp